 This drawing revealed what the black and white photographs had held obscured.
 The windows behind our altar had originally faced the village green.

 We are delighted that in our current plans, we will be moving the windows back to their original orientation to the village green.
 We have also found ways to incorporate the beautiful windows stored in our attic.

 Even as we expand, we are honoring history and restoring some of the original plans of our building.

 Cotuit Federated Church is a vibrant church where people experience being in beloved community.
 We aim to foster a community where people form relationships, build each other up, comfort the suffering, overcome loneliness, grow emotionally and spiritually, receive hope, grow in trust, and find purpose in life.

 We are at an exciting moment in the history of Cotuit Federated Church.
 As a congregation, we share in the responsibility of being good stewards of our church, providing a safe and accessible space for our community to gather.
 To honor our mission, we must ensure that CFC meets the needs of our community, as well as those of future generations.

-Since embarking on this campaign, we have raised $2.85 million of our goal of $3.5 million.
+Since embarking on this campaign, we have raised $2.85 million.
 We are in awe of the generosity of our community.
 More than 130 members of the church and wider community have already committed to making this dream a possibility.

 There are still several opportunities to be openly recognized in our building expansion project.
 Many people are choosing to honor loved ones by designating one of the new spaces in their memory (see below for these opportunities).